• Home

 I found that I had a hard time getting all the spinach that this recipe calls for into the slow cooker.
 To remedy that, and knowing how much spinach cooks down, I added all that I could and when the spinach leaves cooked down a bit, I stirred in the remaining spinach.
 It worked great.

-How to Make Slow Cooker Spinach and Artichoke Dip
+Ingredients needed for Slow Cooker Spinach and Artichoke Dip:

 The only other change that I made to the original recipe is that I used the full 8 ounce brick of Neufchatel cheese.
 The original called for 6 ounces and I really didn’t want to have 2 ounces of cream cheese hanging around my fridge.
 I also increased the garlic a bit because we are big garlic fans in our house.
 I also stirred the dip a few times while it was cooking, making sure that everything was well combined.